Fruiting Block Kits FAQ

 What is the difference between a fruiting block kit and a mushroom grow kit?

-Fruiting block kits are mushroom grow kits, but tent to be larger (5 lbs) and some require a bit more care depending on species.
-Instead of boxes, they are bagged.
-We recommend growing them in a fruiting chamber such as a monotub or martha tent set up like our BoomRoom.
-A controlled environment will produce the best results for the fruiting blocks.
-And, since these kits are slightly larger, they can produce more mushrooms than our Spray & Grow Kits.
+Fruiting block kits are mushroom grow kits, but tend to be larger (5 lbs) and some require a bit more care depending on the species.
+They come bagged rather than boxed, and we recommend growing them in a fruiting chamber such as a monotub or a martha tent setup like our BoomRoom.
+A controlled environment produces the best results, and since these kits are larger, they can yield more than our Spray & Grow Kits.

 How do I get more than one flush from a fruiting block kit?

-All kits should grow a minimum of one flush of mushrooms, but with a little patience and skill you can often get a second or third flush depending on the species!
-After you’ve harvested your first flush of mushrooms, remove any growth from the block and follow these instructions:
+All kits should produce at least one flush, and with a little patience you can often get a second or third depending on species.
+After harvesting your first flush, remove any remaining growth from the block and follow the method that matches your setup:

-⮕ If you have a martha tent or an automated fruiting chamber, leave the humidity and fan running and wait about 2 weeks for new pins to begin forming.
+Martha tent or automated fruiting chamber: Leave humidity and fan running and wait about 2 weeks for new pins to form.

-⮕ If you don't have a monotub, martha tent, or fruiting chamber cover the block with a humidity tent made from a large plastic grocery bag with LOTS of small, quarter-sized holes.
-Remove the humidity tent 2x daily and spray blocks generously with water.
+No fruiting chamber: Cover the block with a humidity tent made from a large plastic grocery bag with many small quarter-sized holes.
+Remove it twice daily and spray the blocks generously with water.

-Be patient: It's totally normal for it to take longer for mushrooms to appear with each subsequent fruiting.
-However, if there's no progress after two weeks, it’s a good idea to soak your block.
+Be patient: It's normal for each subsequent flush to take longer to appear.
+If there's no progress after two weeks, soak your block.

-Soaking your block: Take your block out of the bag and soak in a bowl of cool water.
-Most species only need to soak for 20 minutes.
-However, only soak your lion's mane block for 5-10 minutes as these blocks tend to break apart if soaked for too long.
-After soaking, let the block drain by leaving it cut side down for another 10 minutes or tip it around to let extra water run off.
-You don't want to leave standing water in your bag, so pat your block dry with a towel before placing it back in the bag.
+Soaking: Remove the block from the bag and submerge in cool water for 20 minutes.
+Lion's mane only needs 5–10 minutes as it tends to break apart if soaked too long.
+After soaking, let the block drain cut-side down for 10 minutes, or tip it to let excess water run off.
+Pat dry with a towel before returning to the bag.

-Note: Shiitake blocks should not be placed back in the bag.
+Note: Shiitake blocks should not be placed back in the bag after soaking.

 What should I do if my fruiting block is cracked or broken during shipping?

-It's not unusual for shipped fruiting block kits to crack or crumble while in transit.
-If you receive a broken kit, here's what you should do:
+It's not unusual for fruiting blocks to crack or crumble in transit.
+If you receive a broken kit:

-- Remove the kit from the shipping box and unfold the top of the bag, making room for air space.
-(Note: Do not open the bag!)
+1. Remove the kit from the shipping box and unfold the top of the bag to create air space.
+Do not open the bag.

-- Check and confirm that the filter patch is not obstructed.
-(This will help the organism breathe and continue to thrive!)
+2. Check that the filter patch is not obstructed — this lets the organism breathe and continue to thrive.

-- Place the bag in a dark place at room temperature and don't move it around.
-(Ideal temp range is 60-70 degrees).
+3. Place the bag in a dark spot at room temperature (60–70°F) and don't move it around.

-- Allow the mycelium to recover and regrow for up to 10 days undisturbed.
+4. Allow the mycelium to recover undisturbed for up to 10 days.

-- When you see good mycelium re-growth and/or see mushroom pins, your kit is ready to go!
+5. When you see mycelium re-growth and/or mushroom pins, your kit is ready to go.

-- Follow the growing instructions for your specific mushroom species.
+6. Follow the growing instructions for your specific species.

 How can I tell if my fruiting block kit is contaminated?

-If your kit has black, green, or orange patches, it's possible your kit was damaged in transit and has mold.
-Reach out to us with a photo and we'll make it right.
+If your kit has black, green, or orange patches, it may have been damaged in transit.
+Reach out with a photo and we'll make it right.